-To enroll in FutureAdvisor, you must be a legal US resident, between 18 and 68 years of age, and you must have a valid Social Security Number or Tax Identification Number.
+To enroll in FutureAdvisor, you must be a legal US resident, between 18 and 68 years of age, have at least $10,000 in investable assets, and you must have a valid Social Security Number or Tax Identification Number.

-Why do I have to transfer my assets to Fidelity Investments or TD Ameritrade for FutureAdvisor Premium?
+Why do I have to transfer my assets to Fidelity Investments or TD Ameritrade for FutureAdvisor's managed service?

-As a SEC Registered Investment Advisor, we do not hold investment assets directly.
-Instead we have agreements with two industry-leading brokerages, Fidelity Investments and TD Ameritrade, to assume custody of your accounts and to enable us to trade in your accounts.
+We have an agreement with two industry-leading brokerages, Fidelity Investments and TD Ameritrade, to assume custody of your accounts and to enable us to trade in your accounts.
 Both brokerages are SIPC insured and offer robust lineups of low-fee and commission-free ETFs that we use to balance your portfolio.

 For tax sheltered accounts with less than $10,000, we help you liquidate existing investments before transfer to minimize trading fees.
 For tax sheltered accounts with more than $10,000, and when possible, we help you transfer the holdings as they are, to minimize the amount of time your cash is out of the market.
 Taxable accounts are always transferred as-is, which enables us to conduct a detailed analysis of the tax lot information for each holding before considering a sale.
-See our Capital Gains and Tax Policy for how we strive to minimize tax impact during trading.
+See the "Taxes" section below for more information about how we strive to minimize tax impact during trading.

 How It Works: Day-to-Day